-A brain aneurysm is a weak area in the wall of a blood vessel that bulges or balloons out.
-If the aneurysm grows to a certain size, it can burst, causing bleeding into the brain.
-This is called a subarachnoid hemorrhage).
+A brain aneurysm is an abnormal bulge or ballooning in a weakened blood vessel in the brain.
+If the aneurysm grows to a certain size, it can burst, causing bleeding into the brain (called a subarachnoid hemorrhage).

-- Unruptured aneurysm: If an aneurysm is thought to be at relatively high risk for hemorrhage in the future (aneurysms bigger than 6 to 7 millimeters in diameter, aneurysms in certain locations, aneurysms in smokers or in those with family history of aneurysms), it can be treated before it ruptures.
+Unruptured aneurysm: If an aneurysm is thought to be at relatively high risk for hemorrhage in the future (aneurysms bigger than 6 to 7 millimeters in diameter, aneurysms in certain locations, aneurysms in smokers or in those with family history of aneurysms), it can be treated before it ruptures.

 Norton Neuroscience Institute offers cutting-edge medical care for aneurysms.
 Our team includes renowned neurosurgeons Shervin R. Dashti, M.D., Ph.D., and Tom L. Yao, M.D.

 The specialists at Norton Neuroscience Institute are leaders in the emerging field of endovascular neurosurgery, which allows the surgeon to treat many neurological conditions with minimally invasive technique.